peteroupc/peteroupc.github.io/random.md

 > **Examples:**
 >
 > 1. Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), which describes the selection process for the Nominations Committee (NomCom) of the Internet Engineering Task Force.
-> 2. _Verifiable delay functions_ calculate an output as well as a proof that the output was correctly calculated; these functions deliberately take much more time to calculate the output (e.g., to generate a random-behaving number from public data) than to verify its correctness.[^36] In many cases, such a function deliberately takes much more time than the time allowed to contribute randomness to that function.[^37]
+> 2. _Verifiable delay functions_ calculate an output as well as a proof that the output was correctly calculated; these functions deliberately take much more time to calculate the output (for example, to generate a random-behaving number from public data) than to verify its correctness.[^36] In many cases, such a function deliberately takes much more time than the time allowed to contribute randomness to that function.[^37]
-> 3. In a so-called [**_commitment scheme_**](https://en.wikipedia.org/wiki/Commitment_scheme), one computer generates data to be committed (e.g. a randomly generated number or a chess move), then reveals its hash code or digital signature (_commitment_), and only later reveals to all participants the committed data (along with other information needed, if any, to verify that the data wasn't changed in between).
+> 3. In a so-called [**_commitment scheme_**](https://en.wikipedia.org/wiki/Commitment_scheme), one computer generates data to be committed (for example, a randomly generated number or a chess move), then reveals its hash code or digital signature (_commitment_), and only later reveals to all participants the committed data (along with other information needed, if any, to verify that the data wasn't changed in between).
 Examples of commitment schemes are _hash-based commitments_.[^37]
 > 4. So-called _mental card game_ (_mental poker_) schemes can be used in networked games where a deck of cards has to be shuffled and dealt to players, so that the identity of some cards is known to some but not all players.[^37]

 <a id=Guidelines_for_New_RNG_APIs></a>